truonghoangnguyen/nikaya2/docs/kinhtuongung/sujato-en/31-linked-discourses-on-centaurs.md

 company of the gods who live on fragrant scents."

 <!--pg-->
-### N 31.13--22 Ten Discourses On How Giving Helps Rebirth in Fragrant Roots *Mūlagandhadānūpakārasuttadasaka*
+### SN 31.13--22 Ten Discourses On How Giving Helps Rebirth in Fragrant Roots *Mūlagandhadānūpakārasuttadasaka*

 At Sāvatthī.